microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/08-improve-performance.md

 We can store all the keys ingested by each member in the KV store in addition to the `ReconciliationMap`.
 To generate a report for a particular member
  - Retrieve the keys from the KV store for that member
- - Fetch the `ReconciliationRecord` for each retrieved keys and generate the summary record as a    response.
+ - Fetch the `ReconciliationRecord` for each retrieved key and generate the summary record as a response.

 #### Implementation